The International Trade Blog International Sales & Marketing

 Are you responsible for repairing or replacing the goods if something is wrong with them?
 Without listing this information in the contract, you may find yourself in a legal battle should an issue arise with the goods.
 Check out Prema Nakra’s article, Global Warranty Management: Do You Have a Process in Place?, for more on this process.

 8. Export Documentation Responsibilities

 A variety of documents are required as part of every export.
 Some are used for export compliance, some are required for transporting the goods, some are used for import clearance, and others are used to transfer payment from the buyer to the seller.

 An international sales contract should identify all the required documents and who is required to complete them and when they are due.

 Yes, It’s Worth It

-Of course a sales contract is more expensive and complicated to draw up than simply taking someone at their word.
+Of course, a sales contract is more expensive and complicated to draw up than simply taking someone at their word.
 However, it’s certainly worth it.
-With a sales contract, you have a legal binding document that sets the stage for your export and helps guarantee you’ll get paid on time.
+With a sales contract, you have a legally binding document that sets the stage for your export and helps guarantee you’ll get paid on time.
 (And, in case any issues arise, you can throw in an arbitration clause to help settle any disputes.)

 There are different kinds of contracts you might be working on: contracts for the direct consumer, distributors, agents, etc. You need to make sure you’re structuring the contract appropriately for each shipment.
 I suggest you consult with an attorney to make sure you’re creating the international sales contract that’s most beneficial for you and your particular needs.